danielk333/pyorb/docsrc/source/index.rst

 Examples
 ---------

-Example gallery of the functionality
+Example gallery of the different modular functionality of the toolbox.

 .. toctree::
-   :glob:
    :maxdepth: 2

-   examples/*
+   auto_gallery/index

 API Reference